 LinkedIn Sharing Explained

-In this article we'll be discussing how LinkedIn users can amplify the reach of their company page content by sharing it out via their LinkedIn connection networks.
+In this article, we'll be discussing how LinkedIn users can amplify the reach of their company page content by sharing it out via their LinkedIn connection networks.
 Let's dive into the anatomy of the LinkedIn share.

-Updates to the LinkedIn Company Page Admin Center
+The LinkedIn Company Page Admin Center

 Want to Share Your Content Further and Faster?